MarkWieczorek/mapmanager/_posts/2015-05-28-File-format.md

 Map Manager 3 can save two different types of files

-- Text
+- Text - Default
-- HDF5
+- HDF5 - Experimental

 ###Text

 ####Python

-Map Manager saves all files as plani text files.
-Thus, it is relatively easy to extend the function of Map Manager by writing Python to load, parse, and analyze these text files.
+Map Manager saves files as plain text.
+Thus, it is relatively easy to extend the function of Map Manager by writing Python (or Matlab) code to load, parse, and analyze these text files.
+This is a very rapid and effective route to extending the functions of Map Manager with new analysis particular to your own data and ideas.
 Please have a look at an [example iPython notebook][9].
 If you are interested in more information, please email Robert Cudmore.

+It is suggested that you use the [Anaconda][6] python distribution as it comes with many useful packages pre-installed.
+Download Anaconda it [here][7].

 ###HDF5

 [HDF5][1] is an open source cross platform binary file format.
 It can be read from [Matlab][2], [Python][3], [Igor Pro][4] and from a [command line][5].

+As of Sept 2015, Map Manager is not saving files in the HDF5 format.
+If you are interested in turning on this feature, please email Robert Cudmore.

 ####Python